dcog989/vscode-line-king/README.md

 # ![Line King logo](https://raw.githubusercontent.com/dcog989/vscode-line-king/main/assets/icon-64.png) Line King

-## PRE-RELEASE / BETA
+## PRE-RELEASE

 This is a new arrival.
-It is fully functional and has been tested, but edge cases likely exist.
+It is fully functional and has been tested, but edge cases likely exist, and functionality will need refining.

 Please report any issues on [GitHub](https://github.com/dcog989/vscode-line-king/issues).